Introduction to the Manaslu Annapurna Circuit Trek

 - Personal trekking gear and equipment

-- Travel insurance (must cover high-altitude trekking and emergency evacuation)
+- Travel insurance (best if it covers high-altitude trekking and emergency evacuation)

-- Extra nights in Kathmandu or Pokhara beyond the itinerary
+- Cost of meals and extra nights' stay in Kathmandu or Pokhara beyond the itinerary

-- Bottled drinks, snacks, or personal expenses during the trek
+- Bottled drinks, snacks, or any personal expenses during the trek

 - Tips for guide and porter